fallingmeteorite/task_scheduling/README.md

 Asynchronous code and normal code are now supported, specifically with event loops for asynchronous code

+## Scope of application

+This task scheduling is suitable for:

+1.Network Requests: Handling multiple HTTP requests concurrently, where each request can be scheduled and executed asynchronously.

+2.File I/O Operations: Reading from or writing to multiple files concurrently, especially when dealing with large files or when the I/O operations are slow.

+3.Database Queries: Executing multiple database queries concurrently, especially when the queries involve waiting for database responses.

+4.Web Scraping: Running multiple web scraping tasks concurrently, where each task involves fetching and processing web pages.

+5.Real-time Data Processing: Processing real-time data streams, where tasks need to be executed as soon as data is available.

+6.Background Tasks: Running background tasks that perform periodic operations, such as data aggregation, cleanup, or monitoring.

 ## Feature description

 1.You can send a termination command to the execution code